 Violence is a pervasive global threat.
 The World Health Organization report that each year 1.6 million people worldwide lose their lives to violence.
 Women, children, and men are experiencing forms of interpersonal abuse including child maltreatment, gender-based violence, sexual harassment and neglect of the elderly, among others.
 These acts of visible violence impact socio-economic stability and contribute to destructive and unpeaceful livelihoods.
 However, violence is not an intrinsic part of the human condition.
 Although challenging and complex to deal with, violence can be prevented and curbed.

-From the 11-14 March, the Durban University of Technology hosted a workshop on ‘Reimaging Peace’ in partnership with the Association of Commonwealth Universities and the British Council.
-At the core of this workshop was the objective to work through conceptions of violence and non-violence, and ultimately gather collaborative insights to contribute towards the Commonwealth Youth Forum in Rwanda and the British Council’s Going Global conference in the UK.
+From 11-14 March, Durban University of Technology (DUT) hosted a workshop on ‘Reimaging Peace’ in partnership with the Association of Commonwealth Universities and the British Council.
+At the core of this workshop was the objective to work through conceptions of violence and non-violence, and ultimately gather collaborative insights to take forward to the Commonwealth Youth Forum in Rwanda, and the British Council’s Going Global conference in the UK.

-From my personal experience, one of the most stimulating activities was titled, ‘Spectrum of violence: developing a stronger conceptual grasp of what violence is’.
-Each group was given an envelope filled with small pieces of paper which revealed descriptions of human acts on them.
-We were asked to classify each act as non-violent, a little violent, neutral and very violent.
+From my personal experience, one of the most stimulating activities looked at ‘Spectrum of violence: developing a stronger conceptual grasp of what violence is’.
+In groups, we were provided with an envelope filled with small pieces of paper which revealed descriptions of human acts on them.
+We were asked to categorise each act as non-violent, a little violent, neutral and very violent.